pay-theory/pay-theory-ui/src/admin/TransactionsTable/README.md

     -   should be a blank array passed to the component that can be changed as checkbox at the begining of each row is selected to identify which rows are selected by their index
 -   **setSelected**: PropTypes.string.isRequired
     -   a function that allow the selected array to be set whenever a checkbox at the begining of the row is selected
+-   **sort**: PropTypes.object.isRequired
+    -   Object that will keep track of the column you want to sort by ascending or descinding.
+You can pass it a blank object and it will then set the ascending and descinding keys on first click of header.

 ### Optional